 If you want more details first, just keep reading.
 You can skip ahead to a certain section of this article by clicking a link in the box below.

 What Are the Main Features of the Vanguard Alta Pro Tripod?

 Before I even try to describe what this tripod can do, take a look at this video that shows you most of the possibilities.
-Note that the audio is not in English, but you’ll still get the idea.
+It’s called an “unboxing” video, but the unboxer also describes the main features.

 As you could see if you watched the video above, the Vanguard Alta Pro tripod is really flexible.
 I don’t mean, of course, that the pieces bend when they shouldn’t, but that you can arrange the parts in just about any configuration imaginable.

 One big use often mentioned is macro photography.
 When you want to get really close to your subject with a camera having a macro lens, you need to hold the unit really still.
 The best way to do that is with a tripod.

 Often such a subject is low to the ground.
 The Vanguard can handle that situation with ease.

 Of course, that’s not the only purpose for a good tripod like the Alta Pro.
 You may not be into macros and want to use it in a more standard fashion.
 This tripod has you covered there too.